|

 plants, not as commercial or exhibition plants.

-planted out at the trial ground for a period of
+planted out at the trial grounds generally for a period of

 three years and are then judged anonymously by